javierp183/TCL_Pereyra/README.md

     - SQLite ( sqlite tools for windows )
     - Python ( Anaconda for windows systems)

+## Extra Technology:
+    - Docker ( easy_to_build ) image to upload to the cloud or on-promise docker service.

 ### Libraries:
     - Bottle
     - Pony.ORM